 After retelling the story, the business process consultant in me moved forward, clearly; I understand that Virgin America and all airlines are run on tremendously complex computer algorithms.
 I understand that front-line customer service representatives are often not able to make decisions.
 I even understand that the opportunity to grab an extra thousand dollars in revenue is one to be taken advantage of.
 But I also understand that the reason for having a customer service department is to provide customer service and create goodwill, not to make money.
 And that’s where I left my request; please refund those fees because it’s the right thing to do.
 Refund the fees because that’s what customer service is.

 The Virgin America Customer Service Supervisor than explained to me that the reason she couldn’t do that was because the seats we had were of a different “class” than the seats we had originally been booked to sit in.
-This is called “a difference without a distinction”.
-And the difference wasn’t that the seats were better or the service was better; it was that Virgin America has the seats coded differently.
+This is called “a distinction without a difference”.
+And the distinction wasn’t that the seats were better or the service was better; it was that Virgin America has the seats coded differently.
 I pointed out that the only reason they were in the system differently was because they were “purchased” on short notice rather than a couple of weeks ahead of time.

 She told me that I was correct, and that because of that the seats were more valuable.
 I explained that I understood that, in theory.
 But I also pointed out that the seats I was giving back to her for the flight sixteen hours later were also more valuable now than they had been when I bought them, and that Virgin America would be reselling my seats for more than I had paid—making it a wash.